Welcome to Bradford

 What will my induction involve?

 Distance learning students are not expected to attend an induction on campus.
-Further details of what happens next can also be found below.
+Further details of what happens next can be found below.

 You can see your programme timetable (or module timetable for postgraduate Health Studies students) on the Timetables website.